nus-cs2103-AY2223S2/tp/docs/team/pzaiming.md

 * **Testing**: Tests new implementation and class created.
     * What it does: Allow the code to be covered by more tests and making it more robust.
-    * Justification: New classes such as `OrderParser` needs to be added to allow the sorting of salary and deadline.
+    * Justification: New classes such as `OrderParser`, `Deadline` and `DeadlineCommand` needs to be added to allow the sorting of salary and deadline.
 Tests need to be written to ensure the accuracy of it by writing assertion.
-    * Highlights: Better code coverage and overall robustness of TechTrack.
+    * Highlights: Better code coverage and robustness of TechTrack.

 ## Enhancements